George Watson (Medal of Honor): Medal of Honor

 In the early 1990s, it was determined that Black soldiers had been denied consideration for the Medal of Honor (MOH) in World War II because of their race.
 In 1993, the U.S. Army had contracted Shaw University in Raleigh, North Carolina, to research and determine if there was racial disparity in the review process for recipients of the MOH.
 The study commissioned by the U.S. Army, described systematic racial discrimination in the criteria for awarding decorations during World War II.
 After an exhaustive review of files, the study recommended in 1996 that ten Black Americans who served in World War II be awarded the MOH.
 In October of that year, Congress passed legislation that would allow President Clinton to award the Medal of Honor to these former soldiers.
 Seven of the ten including Pvt.
 Watson were approved, and awarded the MOH (six had Distinguished Service Crosses revoked and upgraded to the MOH) on January 12, 1997.
 On January 13, 1997, President Clinton presented the MOH to the seven Black Americans; Pvt.
 Watson and five others were posthumously presented the MOH.
 Sergeant Major of the Army, Gene C. McKinney, accepted the MOH on behalf of Pvt.
 Watson during the ceremony.
 Vernon Baker was the only living recipient of the medal at the time.

-Watson's Medal of Honor is displayed in the U.S. Army Quartermaster Museum in Fort Lee, Virginia.
+Watson's Medal of Honor is displayed in the U.S. Army Quartermaster Museum at Fort Gregg-Adams, Virginia.

-Several places and structures have been named in Watson's honor, including a field in Fort Benning, Georgia.
+Several places and structures have been named in Watson's honor, including a field in Fort Moore, Georgia.
 In 1997, the United States Navy ship USNS Watson (T-AKR-310) was named in honor of George Watson.
 The Watson is the lead ship of her class of large, medium-speed, roll-on/roll-off (LMSR) ships.

 Watson is memorialized at Walls of the Missing, Manila American Cemetery, Taguig, Philippines.